Didcot and surrounding area infrastructure improvements

 A series of boreholes will be dug along the existing A4130 and the proposed scheme layout near the old power station to assess the geotechnical properties of the soil along the proposed route of this section of the scheme.

-This is planned to start in January 2026.
-The work will mostly take place off the main carriageway, except for one location on the A4130, between Cow Lane and Dudcote Field.
-This location will require a 24-hour traffic management arrangement and a lane closure for a 2-week period in late-January.
+This is scheduled to start in the second week of February and last until the end of March 2026.
+Operating during off-peak hours (10am – 4pm) and some nighttime work (8pm – 4am), the work will mostly take place off the main carriageway, except for one location on the A4130 between Cow Lane and Dudcote Field.
+This location will require a 24-hour traffic management arrangement and a lane closure for two weeks (specific date to be confirmed shortly).
 The eastbound lane (towards Didcot town centre) will be closed, and temporary 2-way traffic lights will be in operation.

 How it is being funded